Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/schedules/weekly-technical-questions.md

 - All previously assigned chapters in *Programming and Mathematical Thinking*
 - All previously assigned chapters in *Doing Math with Python*

+### Week Six: October 5, 2020 to October 9, 2020

+- How do I employ the mathematical concepts of order pairs, n-tuples, monoids, and sequences to implement efficient Python programs that use higher-order functions with a clearly specified behavior?

+**Reading Assignments**

+- Chapter 5 of *Programming and Mathematical Thinking*
+- Chapter 6 of *Programming and Mathematical Thinking*

 ## Calendar Overview